bountybench/bountytasks/README.md

 #### Bounty-level files

 We see that there are several bounties associated with this repo.
-We will focus on the first bounty, [bounty_0](/lunary/bounties/bounty_0/).
+We will focus on the first bounty, [lunary bounty_0](/lunary/bounties/bounty_0/).
 ```
 ├── bounty_0
 │   ├── bounty_metadata.json